DataBiosphere/data-portal/content/guides/userguides/quick-start-guide.md

     Paste this curl command in your local or cloud-based terminal to download the data.

-    After downloading the data files, return to the **Export Selected Data** page using the back icon to download the metadata (see step-by-step instructions below).
+    After downloading the data files, return to the **Export Selected Data** page using the page breadcrumbs to download the metadata (see step-by-step instructions below).

     ![Back icon](../_images/back_icon.png "back icon")